TangleSpider/tangle-monorepo/README.md

 The Tangle Cryptocurrency Ecosystem

 Roadmap:
-- ConnectWallet/Mobile App support (Mobile app support DONE, ConnectWallet on hold due to ConnectWallet instability)
+- (Metamask app DONE, ConnectWallet on hold) ConnectWallet/Mobile App support
-- /biz/ ads (STARTED, anyone can request a new /biz/ ad for Tangle with a pull request in the media/bizAds folder)
+- (DONE, anyone can request a new /biz/ ad for Tangle with a pull request in the media/bizAds folder) /biz/ ads
-- Metrics Dashboard (DONE)
+- (DONE) Metrics Dashboard
 - BSC <-> AVAX DEX-Bridge
 - Upgrade Swap
     - This is a list of things to add to the final version of Tangle: